 Google will drop users wherever on your site they feel appropriate, based on the user query.
 With Google organic — we don’t have the luxury of control.
 That’s why we need to build every page as a landing page for some concept.
 By “coherent set of landing pages” we mean that landing pages flow into one another as part of the user’s journey down the structure of your site towards conversion.

 What are the good characteristics of a landing page?

-1) If you read the title alone, it should tell you exactly what the page is about.
-Using our earlier example, if it were not out of date, the title could be changed to “account manager position now available | E-Web Marketing”
+- If you read the title alone, it should tell you exactly what the page is about. (“News about Luxury | Sydney Morning Herald”?)

 To summarise, if someone saw only that page of your site, would they be converted to you and your brand/product?
 Because one page may be the only chance you will get to convert your traffic.
 First impressions online are often the last impressions.